Medical expert of the article

 What tests are needed?

-Treatment of Lyell's Syndrome
+Treatment of Lyell's syndrome

-What is the prognosis of Lyell's syndrome?
+What is the prognosis for Lyell's syndrome?